devqurious/tq/content/posts/2020-12-23-20_Installing_minecraft.md

 ## Adding persistence

 It sucks if you build things and all of it is gone once the pod restarts.
 To add persistence, follow the steps below.
-A prerequisite is [this post](/posts/pi/35_Longhorn_storage.md/) where we setup a shared storage for all the pods in the cluster.
+A prerequisite is [longhorn storage](/posts/35_longhorn_storage) where we setup a shared storage for all the pods in the cluster.

 ### Create the persistent volume claim